standardsemiconductor/VELDT-getting-started/README.md

 In the next part we develop a UART.

 ### [UART My Art](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
-Before diving into this section, it maybe be helpful to familiarize yourself with UART by browsing the [Wikipedia page](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
+Before diving into this section, it may be helpful to familiarize yourself with UART by browsing the [Wikipedia page](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
 Let's create a `Uart.hs` file.
 ```console
 foo@bar:~/VELDT-getting-started/veldt$ touch Veldt/Uart.hs
 ```